Last updated:

 Online access

-Vision Australia can provide information to users on text (screen) readers and assistive technologies.
+Vision Australia can also provide information to users on text (screen) readers and assistive technologies.

 Material in the Public Record Office Victoria archival collection contains words and descriptions that reflect attitudes and government policies at different times which may be insensitive and upsetting